Technologicat/unpythonic/doc/dialects/lispython.md

 ```

 ``envify`` is not part of the Lispython dialect definition, because this particular, perhaps rarely used, feature is not really worth a global performance hit whenever a function is entered.

+Note that ``envify`` is **not** compatible with Lispython, because it would need to appear in a lexically outer position compared to macros already invoked by the dialect template.
+If you need an envified Lispython, copy `unpythonic/dialects/lispython.py` and modify the template therein.
+[The xmas tree combo](../macros.md#the-xmas-tree-combo) says `envify` should come lexically after `multilambda`, but before `namedlambda`.

 ## CAUTION